The Caulbearer

 There are many misconceptions about the exact description of a caul.
 Other phenomena which are often mistaken for a Caulbearer birth are as follows.

-Some children are born while still enclosed within the amniotic sac or membrane, the amnion, which surrounds the newborn.
+En-caul births: Some children are born while still enclosed within the amniotic sac or membrane, the amnion, which surrounds the newborn.
 This usually entails the child being born with a sac of transparent or translucent membrane surrounding all or part of the child.
-This phenomenon is referred to as being born "en-caul", which is the medical term for such births.
-This is not a Caulbearer birth, and is one of the most commonly held misunderstandings of being born with a caul, as the word caul may often be used to describe the concept of a covering or lining.
-Some dictionaries refer to a caul as being a bonnet or cap.
+This phenomenon is referred to as being born en-caul, which is the medical term for such births, as in the general sense the words caul and membrane share the same common description.
+Here is a link to a photo of an en-caul birth and one to a video of an en-caul birth.